outdoorbits/little-backup-box/README.md

 1. Boot the Raspberry Pi
 2. Connect the camera and turn it on and wait till the Raspberry Pi shuts down

-Note that the direct camera transfer script doesn't support geocorrelation.
+Note that the direct camera file transfer script doesn't support geocorrelation.

 ## Problems?